PostHog/meta/requests-for-comments/2024-02-13-web-analytics-launch.md

 - [ ] Video tutorial about how to use web analytics
 - [ ] Give Theo information as to how we built Web Analytics for a video
 - [ ] Announce via newsletter sponsorships
+- [ ] Approach Jason Packer about contributing to the newsletter/blog